Caudrey/AnonyMask/README.md

 2. **Run the installer** – it will automatically set up everything you need.
 3.  **Run AnonyMask** — the app will:
     - Open the desktop UI
-    - Run fully offline with the backend pre-configured
+    - Run fully offline with the backend automatically initialized.
+Please allow a few moments for the backend to start.

 <br>